pettaa123/Reply-Msg-DataSocket/README.md

 Reply Msg for Actor Framework utilizing DataSocket for communication between different machines.

 **Note:** LabVIEW's DataSocket Server must be running on one of the machines, preferably the host machine.
+The tests utilize a modified version of the Network Stream Strategy from the Network Endpoint Actors, which is necessary if your host machine has multiple network adapters.
+You can find that modified version [here](https://github.com/pettaa123/Network-Stream-Strategy-for-multiple-Network-Interfaces).

 **Performance:** Tests showed a reply time of 4 ms between a Windows host and a cRIO 9045 running RT Linux.